canonical/microceph/docs/explanation/canonical-ceph-reference-architecture/architectural-considerations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`disaggregated approach <hw-rec-disaggregated-architecture>`, on the other hand, features dedicated nodes for
-each type of service, e.g. OSDs, RGW and MDS (control plane services).
+each type of service.

 This architecture is suitable in specific scenarios, for example, where
 applications require high performance object or file system storage, because
-dedicated RGWs or MDSs can provide lower latency and dedicated resources to
+dedicated RGWs or MDSs can provide lower latency and higher bandwidth by allocating
-those services.
+dedicated resources to those services.

 .. image:: ../assets/disaggregated-architecture.png
    :alt: Disaggregated Ceph architecture